synonymdev/ln-constr-parser/README.md

 > The library will do its best to parse it correctly but will throw an error in case of ambiguity.

 **torv3**
-- Regular `pubkey@giexynrrloc2fewstcybenljdksidtglfydecbellzkl63din6w73eid.onion:9735`.
+- Regular `pubkey@giexynrrloc2fewstcybenljdksidtglfydecbellzkl63din6w73eid.onion:port`.
 - No port `pubkey@giexynrrloc2fewstcybenljdksidtglfydecbellzkl63din6w73eid.onion`.
-- Square brackets `pubkey@[giexynrrloc2fewstcybenljdksidtglfydecbellzkl63din6w73eid.onion]:9735`.
+- Square brackets `pubkey@[giexynrrloc2fewstcybenljdksidtglfydecbellzkl63din6w73eid.onion]:port`.
 - Square brackets no port `pubkey@[giexynrrloc2fewstcybenljdksidtglfydecbellzkl63din6w73eid.onion]`.

 **domain**
-- Regular `pubkey@synonym.to:9735`.
+- Regular `pubkey@synonym.to:port`.
 - No port `pubkey@synonym.to`.
-- Square brackets `pubkey@[synonym.to]:9735`.
+- Square brackets `pubkey@[synonym.to]:port`.
 - Square brackets no port `pubkey@[synonym.to]`.

 ## Parse Subcomponents